 This memorial scholarship was established in 1987 by the family, friends, and associates of William J. Wiesner.
 It is used to recognize outstanding students in the Department of Viticulture and Enology.
 Mr. Wiesner lived in California most of his adult life and developed a strong interest in California wines.
 He made many visits to wine-producing areas and enjoyed learning about the growing of grapes and making of wines.

 David L. Williams Undergraduate Scholarship

-This award is restricted to students in the Department of Land, Air and Water Resources who are interested in soil science.
+This award is restricted to students in the Department of Land, Air, and Water Resources who are interested in soil science.

 Frank M. Yeatman Wildlife Living Memorial Scholarship

 Frank M. Yeatman was a Davis student who tragically lost his life in a Squaw Valley avalanche during the 1981-82 school year.
-He was an outstanding student in the Wildlife & Fisheries Biology program and was well like by his professors and peers.
+He was an outstanding student in the Wildlife & Fisheries Biology program and was well-liked by his professors and peers.
 The Yeatman family and friends established this memorial to recognize and assist students with interests and abilities similar to Frank’s.
 It is restricted to needy upper-division students majoring in Wildlife & Fisheries Biology or a similar major who have shown evidence of distinction in their area of study.